NERSC/sc23-dl-tutorial/README.md

 As the compute cost of this model is mostly dominated by large GEMMs, latency reductions via optimizer and pointwise operation fusion are less impactful, but they still provide a small performance boost in this case.

-### Using CUDA Graphs (optional)
-In this repository, we've included an alternative training script [train_graph.py](train_graph.py) that illustrates applying PyTorch's new CUDA Graphs functionality to the existing model and training loop.
-Our tutorial model configuration does not benefit much using CUDA Graphs, but for models with more CPU latency issues (e.g. from many small kernel launches), CUDA graphs are something to consider to improve.
-Compare [train.py](train.py) and [train_graph.py](train_graph.py) to see how to use CUDA Graphs in PyTorch.

 ## Model parallelism
 Now that we are familiar with distributed data parallel training, we are ready to move to more advanced parallelism in the form of model parallelism.
 One of the main motivations to explore this dimension is the need to use a larger model and/or process higher resolution images: both these can lead to higher accuracies and/or better emulation of physical phenomena.
 However, they will inflate the memory consumption (activation and weights) as well as computational cost.
 At some point, the model (activation and weights) will no longer fit on a single GPU and we need to partition/shard the model across multiple GPUs.
 We will increase our model size to motivate this partition and show you the building blocks of implementing model parallelism, motivated by the megatron-style model parallelism.
 We will focus on tensor parallelism here.
 Our goal is not to build the most efficient model parallel network (which can require significantly more care and development and would parallelize on other dimensions as well) but rather to serve as an instructive blueprint on how to get started on parallelizing your own model in PyTorch.
 For all the bells and whistles, see [Megatron-LM](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core) for deep details.